Issuance of BRUs

 You hold the unit from the date it is registered in your name.

-Only BRUs on the balance sheet are considered property.
-Registered holders of BRUs that comply with the the BidCarbon (Carbon Farming) Standard (BidCarbon Standard) and the BidCarbon Registry of Units Specifications (BRU Specifications), as well as the BidCarbon Unit and Certificate Registry Guides, transfer ownership of the certificate to another person by creating a CDRCs of the eligible BRUs.
+Only data that can be used to calculate net emissions reductions/removals can be considered assets if they are included in the balance sheet.
+Registered holders of BRUs that comply with the the BidCarbon (Carbon Farming) Standard (Carbon Farming Standard) and the BidCarbon Unit and Certificate Registry Standard (BUC Standard), as well as the BidCarbon Unit and Certificate Registry Guides, transfer ownership of the certificate to another person by creating a CDRCs of the eligible BRUs.

-The Technical Governance Committee may correct the BUC Registry in certain circumstances, including in order to comply with a court order to rectify errors flowing from fraudulent conduct.
-However, if the CDRC is transferred to another person’s account before the defect is detected, that other person will nevertheless have good title to the CDRC provided they purchased the unit in good faith for value from the registered holder and without notice of the defect.
+The Operating Companies may correct the BUC Registry in certain circumstances, including in order to comply with a court order to rectify errors flowing from fraudulent conduct.
+However, if the CDRC is transferred to another person’s account before the defect is detected, that other person will nevertheless have good title to the CDRC provided they purchased the CDRC in good faith for value from the registered holder and without notice of the defect.
 A person who acquired the CDRC without purchasing it in good faith from the registered holder for value (for example, if they received it as a gift), or who was aware of the defect, will not have good title to the CDRC.

 Property rights in BRUs